iit-DLSLab/dls2/modules/plugin_base/skeletons/periodic/README.md

 Don't worry, you are lucky: we will guide you step-by-step with the customization of your plugin.

 ## Build the project
-Once the [Hands-on](#hands-on) section is done, you can build and install the project in this way
+Once the [Hands-on](#hands-on) section is done you first need to install dls2_deploy
+* cd dls2_deploy
 * mkdir build
 * cd build
+* ccmake ..
+* make
+* sudo make install

+With the `ccmake ..` command you can choose what to install.
+Once dls2_deploy is installed you can build and install the project

+* cd <path_to_your_project>
+* mkdir build
+* cd build
 * cmake ..
 * make
-* make install
+* sudo make install

-Notice that in order to load at run-time your plugin you have to install the project.
+Notice that the installation is a necessary step in order to load at run-time your plugin.

 ## Hands-on
 In this section we will see how to customize the project.
 In the project files, there are comments that suggest you what to do.
 Some of them are straightforward.
 For others instead, it is provided an example to clarify what to do.
 Most of the examples consider that an user has created a plugin for a stance detection module.
 You will see that the procedure is longer in the explanation, but it is easy and fast in the implementation.